 We are told that "with the heart man believeth unto righteousness" (Rom.
 10:10), and that we "obey from the heart" (Rom.
 6:17-18).
 This surely teaches us that if our heart is not in the faith and in the obedience, that our religion is vain, void, and empty.
 How cold and heartless is the singing on Lord's day, when our hearts are not in the songs!
-When our hearts are not in the songs!
 When our hearts are not in the songs then the singing becomes only as "sounding brass, or a tinkling cymbal."
 "We understand with the heart" (Matt.
 13:15), and Paul says "I will sing with the spirit and I will also sing with the understanding" (1 Cor.
 14:15).
 Then how could we understand what we are singing if we do not have our hearts in the song service?
-Every song we sing should be Scriptural-and sung from our heart-speaking the words as our own sentiments minds with the gospel and redouble our efforts for the Lord and His cause.
-It would certainly be a terrible thing to awake in the Judgment to weep, because our religion in this life was vain.
+Every song we sing should be Scriptural-and sung from our heart-speaking the words as our own sentiminds with the gospel and redouble our efforts for the Lord and His cause.